The Emotional Impact of Transitioning into Assisted Living: Expert Insights from Lavender Springs

 The Role of Professional Staff

 At Lavender Springs Assisted Living, our staff is trained to assist families and new residents during this transition.
-They are a resource for addressing concerns, facilitating the move, and ensuring new residents settle in comfortably.
+They are a resource for addressing concerns, Convincing elderly parents to move to assisted living, and ensuring new residents settle in comfortably.

 Our team also understands the nuances of the emotional impact this change can bring.
 We offer counseling sessions and community events to help integrate new residents into our family.